unisonweb/unison/unison-src/transcripts-round-trip/main.output.md

         0 -> 0
         1 -> 1
         n -> n Nat.+ 100

+    ex3 : 'Nat
+    ex3 = do
+      use Nat +
+      catchAll do
+        x = 1
+        y = 2
+        x + y

+    ex4 : 'Nat
+    ex4 = do match 0 with
+      0 -> 0
+      1 -> 1
+      n -> n

   You can edit them there, then do `update` to replace the definitions currently in this namespace.

 .> load roundtrip.u

-  I found and typechecked the definitions in roundtrip.u.
-This file has been previously added to the codebase.
+  I found and typechecked these definitions in roundtrip.u.
+If you do an `add` or `update`, here's how your codebase would
+  change:

+    ⊡ Previously added definitions will be ignored: ex1 ex2

+    ⍟ These names already exist.
+You can `update` them to your new definition:

+      ex3 : 'Nat
+      ex4 : 'Nat

 ```